wxxthiq/Traffic-Data-Engineering-and-Journey-Time-Estimation/README.md

 # 🚗 Traffic Data Engineering and Journey Time Estimation
+This project was developed as part of the Data Engineering coursework for the MSc in Advanced Computer Science program at The University of Manchester.

-This repository contains the Jupyter Notebooks for the Data Engineering coursework, focusing on the analysis of road traffic data from Manchester.
+This repository contains the Jupyter Notebooks focusing on the analysis of road traffic data from Manchester.
 The project is divided into two main parts, each covered in a separate notebook.

 ---